mantrajsframework/mantrad/docs/13-component-prerequests.md

 Is useful to identify the prerequest with the prefix of the component which implements it.

 ## Brief method to define a prerequest
-As with views, blocks and other Mantra assets, you can define the prerequests in a NodeJS module within the component named as "prerequest.[component name].js".
+As with views, blocks and other Mantra assets, you can define the prerequests in a Node.js module within the component named as "prerequest.[component name].js".

 Here an example: